NoroffFEU/development-platforms/src/content/docs/github/github-actions-cicd.md

 ##### Example of Workflows, Jobs and Steps
 ![image](https://github.com/MariuszRozycki/development-platforms/assets/55709542/81b6aede-9646-41e3-abfa-1f75631f4def)
+[Image created by Mariusz Rozycki, but based on the GitHub Action video-course][5]

 #### Example Workflow:
 #### In the example below, if you want to use e.g. Jest tests in GitHub Actions *.yaml files, you must first properly configure your package.json file to install e.g. Jest or other testing software.
 Otherwise GitHub Actions fails.